neresident/Hasee-KingBook-X57S1/README.md

 - [ ] Some vendor FnKeys not working (Fn+F1 - switch WiFi; Fn+F7 - LCD/Projector switch; Fn+F12 - switch Num Lk).
 Others working okay, like key brightness, switch of trackpad, volume and etc.
 - [x] Touchpad is not working after hot reboot from Windows/Linux - you need to shutdown and boot to macOS to get it working.
 Touchpad required ACPI patch (GPIO) + codeless kext or ACPI patch to change name of touchpad to SYN3602 (fixed reboot from Windows) [Details about fix]
+- [ ] Fan RPM are not working.
+Trying to get it working now with latest changes in SMCSuperIO.kext

 #### Some info